 Check out the artisan market

-Enjoy the swinging wood pedestrian bridges connecting the Cuale island with the rest of the city.
+Enjoy the swinging wood pedestrian bridges connecting the Cuale island with the rest of the city and of course take a walk-in Cuale Island towards the Malecon where you will find amazing artists selling their work.

 Check out the art galleries

 Among my favorite cool things to do in Puerto Vallarta, Art Galleries have certainly a special place.
-There are so many, all scattered around the Zona Romantica and in the old Vallarta.
+There are so many, all scattered around the Zona Romantica and in the old Vallarta showcasing incredible works from local artists.
 I could get lost in them.

 Free art walking tours